utcompling/textgrounder/README.txt

 ======================================

-The easiest thing to do is to set the environment variables JAVA_HOME and TEXTGROUNDER_DIR to the relevant locations on your system.
+The easiest thing to do is to set the environment variables JAVA_HOME and POLIGROUNDER_DIR to the relevant locations on your system.
 Set JAVA_HOME to match the top level directory containing the Java installation you want to use.